Kauser01/reference-changer/README.md

 [![build-image]][build-url]

-`Reference change` is a command-line utility that helps moving of folders/files from one location to another.
-Advantage of using this is, it automatically change the references in the repository
+`Reference changer` is a command-line utility that helps in moving folders/files from one location to another.
+It automatically changes the references in the project repository

 # Install